 Do you work in an environment where suits are the norm?

-What if the dress code is business casual?
+What if your dress code is business casual?

 Women might opt for a conservative dress, blouse or sweater with a skirt or dress pants, and dress shoes or boots.

 Dressing a step above can be a matter of wearing higher quality clothes.
 It does not mean you need to dress more formally.